auth0/Guardian.Android/README.md

 }
 ```

-> If the `Bundle` you receive is not a Guardian notification this method will return null, so you
+> If the `Bundle` you receive is not a Guardian notification, this method will return null.
+So you
 > should always check before using it.

 Once you have the notification instance, you can easily allow the authentication request by using